OmeGak/sublime-text-user-settings/README.md

 My user settings and packages for Sublime Text.

 ## Features
-The awesome [Soda Theme](https://github.com/buymeasoda/soda-theme/) and [Monokai Extended](https://github.com/jonschlinkert/sublime-monokai-extended) color scheme.
+The awesome [SoDaReloaded Theme](https://github.com/Miw0/sodareloaded-theme) and [Monokai Extended](https://github.com/jonschlinkert/sublime-monokai-extended) color scheme.

 Sensible set of preferences in [Preferences.sublime-settings](Preferences.sublime-settings-sample), mainly for handling indentation, trailing whitespaces and tweaking several other small features.
 Go check the file for an extensive listing of features.
 It's commented and easy to read!